KrishnaMehta123/Suggestedits/docs/Behavioral Analytics/funnels/funnels-v2.md

 ## Split by Property

-You can split a funnel by profile properties for sessions, geographies, and technographics or by an event property associated with any event.
+You can split a funnel by profile properties for sessions, geographies, and technographics, or by an event property associated with any event.
 This lets you compare your conversion flows across product categories, geographies, devices, and more.

 To break down by property, perform the following steps: